-I remember when I first got into recovery and became a follower of Christ, many people couldn’t believe who I had become.
+I remember when I first got into recovery and became a follower of Christ, many people couldn’t believe who I’d become.
 They still remembered that girl who was lost and broken.
 They had no idea what to expect from me.
-In fact, some boating friends of mine wouldn’t even ask me to go boating with them anymore because they were thinking I was just going to sit there and pray all day on the boat!
+In fact, some boating friends of mine wouldn’t even ask me to go boating anymore because they thought I was just going to sit there and pray all day on the boat!
 You see, they had a hard time understanding what a true follower of Christ looked like.
-And it is possible I didn’t know I had any authority to tell them what a follower of Christ looks like.
+And it was possible I didn’t know I had any authority to tell them what a follower of Christ looked like.

 • Do you know anyone who doesn’t understand your walk with the Lord?